 Factory New FN

 Factory New is the best available condition your weapon can be in.
 The float value at this wear level varies between 0.00 and 0.07.
 If the player has managed to come into possession of a Factory New skin, it means that they can enjoy the item in its full glory, meaning, the weapon has no visible scratches, stains, dents, or any other signs of wear and tear.
-Unfortunately, skins in such a condition are incredibly expensive, sometimes reaching prices of more than 1000$ dollars for a single item.
+Factory New items are also some of the most expensive CS2 skins, sometimes reaching prices of more than 1000$ dollars for a single item.

 Minimal Wear MW

 One tier lower than Factory New, there are Minimal Wear skins.
 Their float value varies between 0.07 and 0.15.
 At this level of skin wear the player can find some barely noticeable signs of deterioration, such as scratches.
 It is worth noting, however, that despite the very slight differences in quality, skins in this condition are much more affordable than Factory New skins (price differences often reach up to several hundred dollars).
-Therefore, CS:GO players are more likely to go for a Minimal Wear skin, than a Factory New one.
+If you can’t afford the Factory New variant, Minimal Wear is the second best you can get your hands on.

 Field Tested FT